chrisbrejon/ARRI-REVEAL-OCIO-Config/README.md

 # ARRI-REVEAL-OCIO-Config
-Based on the [ARRI LUT Generator](https://www.arri.com/en/learn-help/learn-help-camera-system/tools/lut-generator) I have created a minimal OCIO config of ARRI REVEAL for full CG projects.
+Based on the [LogC4 LUT Package](https://www.arri.com/en/learn-help/learn-help-camera-system/technical-downloads) I have created a minimal OCIO config of ARRI REVEAL for full CG projects.
 This is **the ARRI ALEXA 35 Workflow** in its most minimalistic and simple form:
 * Inputs (textures) are in "linear"
 * Rendering and Nuke working space are also in "linear"
 * View Transform is for Rec.1886 display